denisecase/windows-file-management/README.md

 3. Change into your new directory.
 4. Make several subdirectories.
 5. Move into the first subdirectory.
+6. Create an empty file (new item).
-6. Create another child directory.
+7. Create another child directory.
-7. Rename it.
+8. Rename it.
-8. Delete it.
+9. Delete it.
-9. Back up to your projects directory.
+10. Back up to your projects directory.
-10. Back up to your user directory.
+11. Back up to your user directory.

 ```PowerShell
 mkdir projects